-1.5.7 Relayed Data (DSN)
+1.5.8 Relayed Data (DSN)

-Some missions may propose dropping probes, landers, or even rovers to explore the surface of a planet.
+Some missions may propose dropping probes, landers, or even rovers to explore the atmosphere and/or surface of a planet/body.
 Others may insert orbiters around the same body.
-The result can be a multiplicity of spacecraft on or around a planet.
+The result can be a multiplicity of spacecraft on or around a planet/body.
 While Mars has been the recent focus, it is foreseeable that other planets or objects in space could be of equal interest in the future.